firedancer-io/firedancer/book/guide/initializing.md

 * **hugetlbfs** Reserves huge and gigantic pages for use by Firedancer.
 * **sysctl** Sets required kernel parameters.
-* **ethtool** Configures the number of channels on the network device.
+* **ethtool-channels** Configures the number of channels on the network device.
+* **ethtool-gro** Disable network device generic-receive-offload.

-The `hugetlbfs` configuration must be performed every time the system is rebooted, to remount the `hugetlbfs` filesystems, but `sysctl` and `ethtool` configuration only needs to be performed on the machine once.
+The `hugetlbfs` configuration must be performed every time the system is rebooted, to remount the `hugetlbfs` filesystems, but `sysctl`, `ethtool-channels` and `ethtool-gro` configuration only needs to be performed on the machine once.

 The configure command is run like `fdctl configure <mode> <stage>...` where `mode` is one of: